New book: "The Cultic Life of Trees in the Prehistoric Aegean, Levant, Egypt and Cyprus"

 This research examines 44 images of Minoan tree cult as depicted in sphragistic jewellery, portable objects and wall paintings from Late Bronze Age Crete, mainland Greece and the Cyclades

-Under Louise Hitchcock’s supervision, Dr. Caroline Tully wrote her PhD thesis entitled The Cultic Life of Trees: What trees say about people in the prehistoric Aegean, Cyprus and Israel, which will appear soon in the prestigious Aegaeum series of Peeters Publishers.
-Caroline has excavated in Israel and was recently appointed as an honorary in Classics & Archaeology, where she tutors our popular Capstone subject.
+Under Louise Hitchcock’s supervision, Dr Caroline Tully wrote her PhD thesis entitled The Cultic Life of Trees: What trees say about people in the prehistoric Aegean, Cyprus and Israel, which will appear soon in the prestigious Aegaeum series of Peeters Publishers.
+Caroline has excavated in Israel and was recently appointed as an honorary in Classics and Archaeology, where she tutors our popular Capstone subject.

 The study also compares the Aegean images with evidence for sacred trees in the Middle and Late Bronze Age Levant, Egypt and Cyprus.
 The purpose of this investigation is the production of new interpretations of Minoan images of tree cult.
 Each of the chapters of the book looks at both archaeological and iconographic evidence for tree cult.
 The Aegean material is, in addition, examined more deeply through the lenses of modified Lacanian psychoanalytic modelling, "new" animism, ethnographic analogy, and a Neo-Marxist hermeneutics of suspicion.
 It is determined that Minoan images of tree cult depict elite figures performing their intimate association with the numinous landscape through the communicative method of envisioned and enacted epiphanic ritual.